 A complaint may pertain to the conduct of a member of the university student body, faculty, staff, governing board, administration or third parties (i.e., individuals who are neither students nor employees, including but not limited to prospective students, guests, volunteers, contractors, and consultants).
-Students may report a complaint via the UWS Safe app, the online reporting portal for UWS Safe, or by contacting the associate vice president for student and university affairs.
+Students may report a complaint via the UWS Safe app or by contacting the associate vice president for student affairs and registration.